Configuration Entry

 Description Description of the option.

-Qty Quantity required for one manufactured configured item.
+Qty The quantity required for one manufactured configured item.
 The field enabled status is controlled from the configuration maintenance features tab.
 This field can also be calculated from formulas.
 If the field allows entry the values will be limited to Min/Max values.
 If Lot Qty is entered for the option/feature the value will auto-adjust up to the next Lot Qty.
 (Ex: Lot qty = 2.5 and user enters 6.
 The value will then change from 6 to 7.5.
 Same goes for a calculated/formula value.
 If the result of the formula violates the lot allowed values, it is rounded up to the next lot qty.

 UOM The base unit of measure for the option is display only.